-Painting a room definitely makes a room more appealing, makes it appear larger and it makes a mood change in an instant.
-I recommend buying a light colored, happy color like a yellow or off-white.
+Painting a room definitely makes a room more appealing, makes it appear larger and makes a mood change in an instant.
+I recommend buying a light-colored, happy color like yellow or off-white.

 If you don’t know what an idea or inspiration board is, you can find out more about that here.
-They are boards that you put up on your wall and add pictures or words to it so that you can be inspired on a daily basis, and get ideas from it when you need it the most.
+They are boards that you put up on your wall and add pictures or words to them so that you can be inspired on a daily basis, and get ideas from them when you need them the most.

 I highly recommend creating an idea/inspiration board!
 I have gotten my best ideas from my idea/inspiration board!
 Plus, it dresses up your office walls with positive things!

 Nothing says being unorganized like a calendar-LESS office!
 I must always have a calendar by my side in order to remember things I have to get done each and every day!